-The OECD recommended that Canadian jurisdictions take steps to “build bridges between child care and kindergarten education, with the aim of integrating ECEC both at ground level and at policy and management levels”.* Evaluations demonstrate the importance of assigning responsibility for young children to one ministry that combines policy making, funding and regulatory powers.A single ministry/department facilitates the development of a common vision of early education, with agreed-upon objectives.
+The OECD recommended that Canadian jurisdictions take steps to “build bridges between child care and kindergarten education, with the aim of integrating ECEC both at ground level and at policy and management levels”1.
+Evaluations demonstrate the importance of assigning responsibility for young children to one ministry that combines policymaking, funding and regulatory powers.A single ministry/department facilitates the development of a common vision of early education, with agreed-upon objectives.
 Split administration tends to entrench child care as a welfare service with all its inherent weaknesses — poor public perception, poor funding and underpaid and undertrained staff.

-Four benchmarks are allocated to the governance of ECE systems.
+Four benchmarks are allocated to the governance of ECE systems:

-This benchmark drills down to see if integration has gone beyond co-locating the two streams under the same roof while they still operate as distinct entities.
-It assesses whether all ECE services are under a common supervisory unit, where specialized staff members have shared responsibilities for both public (school-offered) and private (child care/preschool) ECE programs (Figure 1.2).
+This benchmark examines if integration has gone beyond co-locating child care and kindergarten programs under the same roof while they still operate as distinct entities.
+It assesses whether all ECE services are under a common supervisory unit, where specialized staff members have shared responsibilities for both public (school-offered) and private (child care/preschool) ECE programs (Table M1).

 The integration of policy frameworks at the provincial level should be reflected in service management and delivery on the ground, thereby removing the necessity of parents and children to navigate between service silos.
 All ECE services, both public and private, should link to a common local authority responsible for supporting standards reflected in provincial policies.
 Local authorities would be responsible for organizing ECE service delivery to facilitate smooth transitions from preschool into kindergarten and the primary grades.

 Next: II.
-Benchmarks Focused on Funding to Promote Quality, Access and Equity >
+Benchmarks focused on funding to promote quality, access and equity >

-© 2017 Atkinson Centre, All rights reserved
+© 2018 Atkinson Centre, All rights reserved